hirosystems/stacks-subnets/docs/miner-resource-recommendation.md

 ---
-title: Miner resource recommendation
+title: Miner Resource Recommendation
 ---

-# Miner resource recommendation
+# Miner Resource Recommendation

-As a miner, you can set up subnet on the mainnet by following the resource recommendations in this document.
+These are our suggested miner resource requirements to spin up a Subnet Miner.

 ## Features